Some of us think holding on makes us strong;

 ~ Hermann Hesse

 Have you ever looked in a closet so crammed with clothes that you can’t find anything?
-As you sort through, you see outdated garments that may no longer fit or are torn and worn beyond repair.
-And even though you know, you’ll never wear them again.
+As you sort through, you see outdated garments that may no longer fit or are torn and worn beyond repair, and even though you know you’ll never wear them again, they remain.

 Or how about your garage, filled with boxes you haven’t opened in years with stuff from lifetimes ago?
 At one time, the items were relevant, a favorite object, or maybe it was sentimental.
 For other things, you can’t remember where they came from, but instead of tossing them out, you packed them away to reminisce with later.
 Now, these objects have invaded the space so much there is no room for the car.

 Each scenario is analogous to the beliefs and ideas we have acquired as we have grown.
-Although we have hundreds, maybe thousands, of beliefs, some benefit our growth, and some are not.
+Although we have hundreds, maybe thousands, of beliefs, some benefit our growth, and many are not.

 Our judgments, fears, prejudices, and attitudes are a compilation of the ideas imposed upon us as we develop into thinking adults.
 They came from family, teachers, peers, culture, society, and religion.
 But just because someone told us they were true does not mean they are.
 We were good students, and we learned well.
 Yet, if what we were taught is no longer resonating in our now #staywoke views, it is time to challenge those teachings.
 The good news is that whatever we have learned can be unlearned.

-The current state of the world is compelling us to reevaluate our perceptions of society, and many of us are questioning our outlooks. #Staywoke is fortuitous.
-Our eyes are opening for the first time to social injustice, and we are observing life from a new perspective.
+The current state of the world is compelling us to reevaluate our perceptions of society, and many of us are questioning our outlooks.
+We are opening our eyes to social injustice and observing life from a new perspective.
 Opening our eyes is opening our minds.

 We are discovering that some things we were taught are no longer relevant to the current social climate or our evolution as spiritual beings.

 Letting go of old ways of thinking is the pathway to change.
 But letting go is hard, right?
-Okay, I buy that if that’s your choice.
+It’s a choice.
 How we view things, whether they are easy or difficult, is within our control.
-It takes a mindset adjustment.
+It simply requires a mindset shift.
+Energy is expended either way; sometimes, the thought adjustment makes it easier.

 When I taught people to ride horses, I would instruct them to release the reins and to let go of the pressure on the horses’ mouths.
 With clenched fists, holding on for dear life, they would ask, but how do I do that?
 I would respond, open your hands.